Honduran woman stands out and investigates to find the cure for Alzheimer’s

 With the vast knowledge that he has, and that he will expand, he will seek to develop treatments that allow to restore hope to Hondurans and people around the world who suffer from problems in their nervous system.

-For example, the young woman, who is a native of Tegucigalpa, will investigate mechanisms so that doctors can have a better approach in surgical procedures in the spine and directly in the brain.
+For example, the young woman, who is a native of Tegucigalpa, will investigate mechanisms so that doctors can have a better approach to surgical procedures in the spine and directly in the brain.

 Note to our readers: